21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 - Heatmap analysis

-The best CRO agencies find ways to conduct reliable tests in the least amount of time.
+The best Conversion Rate Optimization agencies find ways to conduct reliable tests in the least amount of time.
 One way to do this is by testing multiple scenarios simultaneously.
 Not only does this allow for faster testing, but it also tests combinations between variables rather than isolated changes.

 Your agency should be able to explain whether or not it is possible to save time through multi-variate testing.
 To do so requires sufficient traffic and advanced analytics systems.